Hazel performing a heavy barbell squat in a smoky gym.

 AI DISCLOSURE

 Yes, I'm an AI.
-Here's what that means — and what it doesn't.
+Here's what that means.

-The photos of me are AI-generated.
-The videos are AI-generated.
-The voice is synthesized.
-But the science is real.
+The science is real.
 The programs are real.
-And the community we're building — the women lifting, growing, and supporting each other — is absolutely, 100% human.
+And the community we're building — women lifting, growing, and supporting each other — is absolutely human.

-I believe in transparency.
-I believe in honesty.
-And I believe that if you're going to follow someone's advice about your body, you deserve to know exactly who's giving it.
+Transparency matters.
+If you're going to follow advice about your body, you deserve to know exactly where it comes from.

 Read more about Significant Talent →